Last updated on December 23rd, 2025

 Unfortunately in the summer of 2017, the Eagle Creek Fire tore through the area, making many beloved spots inaccessible for now.
 Our recommended list includes some of these spots, but we will mark them as closed and change their status once opened to the public again.

 There are many other spots to explore along the Columbia River Gorge, but this list is just our go-to list if we only have part of a day.
-If you have more time, then we recommend stopping at some of the many other spots along the way (they are usually well marked!).- Portland Women’s Forum State Scenic Viewpoint or Crown Point Vista House (OPEN): These are super quick spots where you can just drive up, park, and soak up the views!
+If you have more time, then we recommend stopping at some of the many other spots along the way (they are usually well marked!).

-- Latourell Falls (OPEN): 2 miles round trip, 643 ft elevation gain.
+- Latourell Falls (PARTIALLY CLOSED): 2 miles round trip, 643 ft elevation gain.
 The loop trail at Latourell Falls is pretty easy and quick and takes you by both Latourell falls and Upper Latourell falls!
-If you’re short on time, you could just visit Latourell falls, which is close to the parking area.
+If you’re short on time, then you could just visit Latourell falls, which is close to the parking area.

 - Angel’s Rest Trail (OPEN): 4.5 miles round trip, 1,476 feet elevation gain.
 This hike is pretty steep, but you’ll be rewarded with views of the Columbia River Gorge!
 It does get busy, so be prepared to share the trail.